Have you cracked the secret of the zig-zag bill magic trick CRACK by Mickael Chatelain?

 When they slide the bill and picture, there are jerking and pulling movements of the short bill and the girl’s head picture respectively.

-I guess Mickael Chatelain Crack trick uses magnets.
+I guess Mickael Chatelain CRACK trick uses magnets, like many of other creations.

 You can see the abrupt motions in Mickael Chatelain’s demo video, at 0:31 and 0:47.